UNIONIZATION: WHAT TO EXPECT

 PHASE FOUR:

-Once their first Collective Bargaining Agreement is ratified, the employer and the union begin a new era of their relationship, marked by having a shared agreement to guide them.
-Having established a comprehensive written package of agreed provisions—in effect, a new workplace “constitution”—the parties are now tasked with implementing the particulars and testing how their contract provisions work on a day-to-day basis.
+Once their first Collective Bargaining Agreement is ratified, a a new stage begins, marked by having a shared agreement as a guide.
+Having established a comprehensive written package of agreed provisions—in effect, a new workplace “constitution”—the parties are now tasked with implementing the particulars and testing how their contract provisions work on a daily basis.
 It can sometimes be challenging to put aside the disagreements and position-taking of negotiations and build trust.
 Moving from the more adversarial nature of negotiations to a labor-management partnership requires time, grace, intentionality, and candor.

 PHASE FIVE: